 This was disappointing because it meant that things would be more complicated and expensive if we were going to be able to help.
 Her situation is one the reasons divorce exists.
 However, divorce is not available to unmarried couples.

-In the first scenario, we would be able to help get orders in place in regards to the child.
-The woman was also protected because she was on the deed however we would have to bring a separate lawsuit in regards to that property.
-In the second scenario, the woman might be out of luck all together we would have to dig in deeper to see what we could do.
+In the first scenario, we would be able to help get orders in place in regard to the child.
+The woman was also protected because she was on the deed however, we would have to bring a separate lawsuit in regards to that property.
+In the second scenario, the woman might be out of luck together.
+We would have to dig in deeper to see what we could do.

 What rights do unmarried couples have?

-Both women wanted to know doesn’t living together provide them with any sort of rights or protection?
+Both women wanted to know doesn't living together gives them any rights or protection.
 In short, the answer is no.

-This is especially true with respect to property acquired during a relationship.
 Marital property laws and other family laws were designed to protect married couples and do not apply to unmarried couples.
+This is especially true concerning property acquired during a relationship.
 This is true no matter how long the relationship was.

 The Texas Family Code does not provide for "palimony."
 This means you cannot gain rights under the Texas Family Code because you lived with someone absent a valid marriage.